Lewis Hamilton takes blame for Italian GP penalty, hails Pierre Gasly

 By James Galloway

-Lewis Hamilton took the blame for the race-losing penalty in the Italian GP, but nonetheless hailed Pierre Gasly's stunning victory success, saying the Frenchman was "dropped from the top team and now he's beat the top team".
+Lewis Hamilton took the blame for the race-losing penalty in the Italian GP, but nonetheless hailed Pierre Gasly's stunning surprise victory success, remarking that the Frenchman was "dropped from the top team and now he's beat the top team".

-After poor starts to the race for title rivals Max Verstappen and Valtteri Bottas, Hamilton dominantly pulled away from McLaren's Carlos Sainz up front and appeared on course for a comfortable 90th career win to further stretch his title lead.
+After poor starts to the race for title rivals Max Verstappen and Valtteri Bottas, Hamilton dominantly pulled away from McLaren's Carlos Sainz up front and appeared on course for a comfortable 90th career win to further stretch his large championship advantage.

+- Report: Gasly wins for first time in F1 in remarkable Italian GP

-But his race - and the destination of the Monza victory - turned around suddenly after the Safety Car was called when Kevin Magnussen's Haas broke down by the side of the pit entry.
+But Hamilton's race - and the destination of the Monza victory - turned around suddenly after the Safety Car was called when Kevin Magnussen's Haas broke down by the side of the pit-lane entry.

 Hamilton headed for the pits as is often customary under caution periods - but, due to the positioning of the stricken Haas car, race control had closed the service road, with red crosses displaying on marker boards on the outside of the final corner, the Parabolica, to signify that drivers should not enter.

-"Honestly, I didn't see those boards so I take responsibility for that," he told Sky Sports F1.
+"My race wasn't meant to be today, it was a bit unfortunate," he told Sky Sports F1.
+"Honestly, I didn't see those boards so I take responsibility for that.

 "It's something I will learn from."